Never underestimate the power of simple check-in questions.

 Care to elaborate?

-Do you feel supported by your team and leadership?
+❓Did you feel supported this past week by leadership?

 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10

-It’s not just about the number of hours you spend.
-There are a dizzying number of factors that play into work-life balance.
-That's why a numeric range can be a great starting point to begin understanding the relative levels of balance across your team, and for individuals.
+Many factors can play a part when establishing a work-life balance.
+That's why a numeric range can be a great starting point to begin to understand the relative levels of balance across your team.

-❓Do you feel like you have enough time to complete your list of tasks?
+❓Do you feel like you have enough time to complete your tasks?

 Yes | No

 Capacity planning is a key aspect of effective management and leadership.
-If your team doesn't have the time they need to complete their work, it's an opportunity to either consider how the work is delegated, or how you can support them in efficiency.
+If your team doesn't have time to complete their work, it's an opportunity to consider how the work is delegated or how you can support their workflow.

 Yes | No

-What are some things that went well with your projects this week?
+❓What is one thing that went well with your project this week?

-This is an opportunity to learn from the perspective of your teammates closest to the work.
-Their triumphs are your triumphs, and learning what they find exciting or engaging about their work can help guide them toward the roles and responsibilities that fit best.
+This is an opportunity to learn what your teammates find exciting or engaging about their work, and it can help you guide them towards new responsibilities and roles as they grow.

-This is a good question to help uncover hidden obstacles your team faces.
-In some cases, it's an easy thing for you to fix, but not for them.
-This question should address more overarching issues at a longer cadence, while a more specifically targeted question like below can handle day-to-day blockers.
+This question uncovers hidden obstacles your team faces.
+Sometimes, it's an easy enough thing for you to fix.
+This question should address more overarching issues so can be asked less frequently, while a more precisely targeted question can be aimed at the day-to-day blocks.

 Yes | No

-It’s valuable to ask this question so that you can better understand the alignment between what individual members of your team find important in comparison with your own views.
-Asking this question also encourages reflection, breaking the tendency to work on autopilot.
+Ask this question to better understand the alignment between individual members of the team and pivot focus if needed.
+This question promotes reflection, breaking the tendency to work on autopilot.

-Goal alignment isn't just a key element of employee engagement; it's also an essential part of realizing a strategic vision.
-If the strategic vision and the work being done to achieve it don’t align, it’s critical to know that.
+Goal alignment isn't just an essential element of employee engagement; it's also part of realizing a strategic vision.
+When there's alignment, it leads to better outcomes.

-Roles naturally shift over time, but if an employee is frequently randomized or feels unsure about where their contributions fit in, that's an important datapoint.
+Roles naturally shift over time, but ideally, employees feel sure about where their contributions fit in.
+If there's confusion, that's an important data point and opportunity.

-The people closest to the work often have unique insights about it.
-Checking in with your colleagues on this topic can help reveal those insights, potentially revealing some key opportunities that would have been missed otherwise.
-For that reason, using an open-ended format is often best.
+The people closest to the work often have unique insights about it —check in with your colleagues to reveal their insights and key opportunities using an open-ended format.

 The time and bandwidth your colleagues share during meetings is a gift.
 Meeting check-in questions make it easy to honor that gift by delivering an engaging, illuminating, and valuable experience for everyone involved.

-Pre-meeting check-in: Which topic from the agenda do you want to focus on most?
+❓Pre-meeting check-in: Which topic from the meeting agenda do you want to focus on most?

-❓Mid-meeting check-in: engagement and Checking for Understanding (CFU): How much do you think our traffic grew over the past quarter?
+❓Mid-meeting check-in: How much do you think our social media traffic grew over the past quarter?

 - a) 30%